pygraphviz/pygraphviz/doc/Readme.txt

 Requirements
 -------------

-   To use Pygraphviz you need
+   To use PyGraphviz you need

       - Python version 2.3 or later http://www.python.org/
       - Graphviz http://graphviz.org/